NCBI-Hackathons/EDirectCookbook/README.md

 ### Create an Issue to:

-* Request an EDirect script to accomplish a task, citing specific use cases.
+* Request an EDirect script to accomplish a task, citing specific use cases
 * Present a non-working EDirect script and ask for a fix
 * Identify non-working scripts listed below